PrincipatoG/Conformal-Prediction-for-Hierarchical-Data/README.md

 sbatch launcher.sh
 ```

->📋 This code is based on SLURM, thus require adequate computational ressources (typically a Linux high performance computing environment).
+>📋 This code is based on SLURM, thus it require adequate computational ressources (typically a Linux high performance computing environment).
 The files launcher.sh and run.sh shall be modified to corresponds to your own computational ressources.

 ## Evaluation